Giulero/Robotics/README.md

 # Robotics
-Some experiments from the Robotics course
+Some experiments from the Robotics course.